Alex-DG/megan/readme.md

 - Please keep your web browser console open to see the logs.

-- I tried to describe through all my comnments my approach and shared some examples, documentations I was working with.
+- I tried to describe through all my comments my approach and shared some examples, documentations I was working with.

 - At this time, I'm not done with the .rts to animation clip part still WIP.
 See in `animation.js` the `buildAnimationClip()` function.
 I think something is wrong with my `new QuaternionKeyframeTrack` and the duration + values given on initialising a new KeyFrameTrack.